einian85/onet-task-isco-crosswalk/README.md

 ## What this does

-Each O*NET task statement is mapped to one or more ISCO-08 4-digit unit groups using dual-side Sentence-BERT (`all-mpnet-base-v2`) embeddings and FAISS retrieval.
+Each O*NET task statement is mapped to exactly one ISCO-08 4-digit unit group using dual-side Sentence-BERT (`all-mpnet-base-v2`) embeddings and FAISS retrieval.
 The query embedding blends the task text with Detailed Work Activity (DWA) labels and the SOC occupation title; the target embedding blends ISCO-08 official descriptions and task items with ESCO occupation text and ESCO skills.
 Candidates pass through five filtering stages: retrieval -> task-filter -> coverage -> overload -> final.

-The main task filter keeps one best link per task.
-Coverage backfill can add a small number of additional task-ISCO links so that otherwise missing ISCO groups are represented.
+Each task is assigned to exactly one ISCO-08 unit group.
+Coverage backfill ensures missing ISCO groups are represented using only unassigned tasks, so the one-to-one property is preserved throughout.
 Use the YAML configs in the repository for the current production settings.

 Two datasets are covered: